HoganMcDonald/forward-motion-cms/src/pages/home/index.md

   getStarted: Break the Cycle
 therapy:
   content: >-
-    Therapy at FMT is focused on helping individuals & couples gain movement from the cyclical ruts we often find ourselves in.
+    Therapy at FMT focuses on relationships.  on helping individuals & couples gain movement from the cyclical ruts we often find ourselves in.
     Relationships are at the core of our human experience and issues within those relationships are unavoidable (despite our best efforts!)

     In therapy, we will explore the underlying process that continues to play